-There are two major types of leases: capital and operating.
-The former functions a bit like a loan alternative and is used to finance the equipment you want to own long term.
-The latter is closer to a rental agreement and, in most cases, you’ll return the equipment to the lessor at the end of the lease.
+There are two major leases: capital and operating.
+The former functions a bit like a loan alternative and is used to finance the equipment you want to own long-term.
+The latter is closer to a rental agreement, and, in most cases, you’ll return the equipment to the lessor at the end of the lease.
 Both types have numerous variations.
 Here are a few common types you’ll come across:

 Fair Market Value (FMV) Lease:

 With an FMV lease, you make regular payments while borrowing the equipment for a set term.
-When the term is up, you have the option of returning the equipment or purchasing it at its fair market value.
+When the term is up, you can return the equipment or purchase it at its fair market value.

 $1 Buyout Lease:

-A type of capital lease where you’ll pay off the cost of the equipment, plus interest, over the course of the lease.
+A capital lease where you’ll pay off the cost of the equipment, plus interest, throughout the lease.
 In the end, you’ll owe exactly $1.
 Once you pay this residual, which is little more than a formality, you’ll fully own the equipment.
 Aside from technical differences, this type of lease is very similar to loans in terms of structure and cost.

 10% Option Lease: